wp-plugins/white-label-cms/readme.txt

 Contributors: b.porteous, t.dean, m.rupisan
 Plugin Name: White Label CMS
 Plugin URI: http://www.videousermanuals.com/white-label-cms/
-Tags: cms, custom, admin, branding, dashboard, administration, plugin, login, client Author URI: http://www.videousermanuals.com
+Tags: cms, custom, admin, branding, dashboard, administration, plugin, login, client, menu, navigation Author URI: http://www.videousermanuals.com
 Author:  Video User Manuals
 Donate link:
 Requires at least: 2.8
 Tested up to: 2.9.2
-Stable tag: 1.0.5
+Stable tag: 1.1
-Version: 1.0.5
+Version: 1.1

-Allows removal of all dashboard panels, add your own custom panel, insert custom logos in header/footer and login page.
+Allows removal of menus, all dashboard panels, add your own custom panel, insert custom logos in header/footer and login page.

 == Description ==
+The White Label CMS plugin is for developers who want to give their clients a more personalised and less confusing CMS.

+You have the ability to choose which menus appear.
+We have 3 CMS profiles of Website, Blog or Custom so you can modify the menu system to suit the CMS purpose.
+These only apply to user role of Editor and below.

-The White Label CMS plugin allows you to remove all the panels from the Wordpress dashboard and insert your own panel, which you can use to write a personalised message to your client and link to the important elements in the CMS.
+White Label CMS allows you to remove all the panels from the Wordpress dashboard and insert your own panel, which you can use to write a personalised message to your client and link to the important elements in the CMS.

 It also allows you to add custom logos to the header and footer as well as the all important login page, giving your client a better branded experience of using their new website.